wattenberg/stein/README.md

-# stein
+# Reading Machine

-New ways to read Gertrude Stein
+This project explroes new ways to read Gertrude Stein's "unreadable masterpiece" The Making of Americans.